shivashant25/Power-platform-Copilot/Instructions/Labs/UserGuide.md

 ## Sandbox Use Cases

 The provided sandbox environment is meticulously equipped with comprehensive privileges, resources, pre-configured accounts, and requisite licenses, all tailored to facilitate and enhance your exploration of the **Power Platform Copilot**.
-This carefully curated environment is designed to empower users like yourself to delve into the intricacies of the **Microsoft Copilot for Microsoft 365** with optimal support and efficiency.
+This carefully curated environment is designed to empower users like yourself to delve into the intricacies of the **Power Platform Copilot** with optimal support and efficiency.
 Here are few of the concepts that can be explored utilizing this sandbox environment.

 - Understand the architecture and features of Power Platform Copilot